developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 Specifically, we'll need three secrets at this stage:

-1. GitHub Deploy Key: This will be used by the Source Controller to fetch the source code artifacts from GitHub and stores them in the cluster.
+1. GitHub Deploy Key[^12]: This will be used by the Source Controller to fetch the source code artifacts from GitHub and stores them in the cluster.
 The rest of the controllers will need to reference this GitHub repository during initialization in their YAML manifest.
 It will also use this Deploy Key to commit the changes back to the repository (more on that in a bit).
-2. User GPG Key: This is the key that the Image Update Automation will use to sign the commits when changing target image tag of our application once a new Docker iamge is built.
+2. User GPG Key[^13]: This is the key that the Image Update Automation will use to sign the commits when changing target image tag of our application once a new Docker iamge is built.
 3. GitHub Container Registry token: The GHCR token is used by the Image